 The symbol features two orange crescents: one wide and one narrow.
 The wide crescent is in the middle, and the narrow crescent forms an open frame around it.
 This combination creates a unique and recognizable emblem for the brand.

 The crescents give the symbol a modern and dynamic look.
-The bright orange color adds to its vibrant and energetic feel, reflecting the lively nature of anime culture.
+The bright orange hue enhances its vibrant, energetic feel, reflecting the lively nature of anime culture.
 The simple design makes it easy to identify and remember.

 This symbol is a key part of the brand’s visual identity, setting it apart in the streaming services market.
-The clean and bold design matches the brand’s goal of providing an engaging experience for anime fans.
+The clean, bold design aligns with the brand’s goal of providing an engaging experience for anime fans.

 Does Crunchyroll have a watermark?